JustNevi/cmemo/README.md

 To start a conversation, you need to make a request.

 You and your interlocutor must agree on a common starting key for the conversation and the ID of the one-time prekey.
-The key must be 12 characters long and the ID must be from 0 to 99.
+The key needs to be from 1 to 32 characters long (above 32 no sense) and the ID must be from 0 to 99.

-For example, the key "NONCEUSERKEY" and the ID "67".
+For example, the key "NONCE_SUPER_KEY" and the ID "67".
 They must be written using the ":" symbol:

 ```
-NONCEUSERKEY:67
+NONCE_SUPER_KEY:67
 ```

 You must save the public ephemeral key when requesting.